Florida: Geology

-The Florida peninsula is a porous plateau of karst limestone sitting atop bedrock known as the Florida Platform.
+The Florida peninsula is a porous plateau of karst limestone sitting atop bedrock, known as the Florida Platform.

 The largest deposits of potash in the United States are found in Florida.
 The largest deposits of rock phosphate in the country are found in Florida.
 Most of this is in Bone Valley.

 Extended systems of underwater caves, sinkholes and springs are found throughout the state and supply most of the water used by residents.
 The limestone is topped with sandy soils deposited as ancient beaches over millions of years as global sea levels rose and fell.
 During the last glacial period, lower sea levels and a drier climate revealed a much wider peninsula, largely savanna.
 While there are sinkholes in much of the state, modern sinkholes have tended to be in West-Central Florida.
 Everglades National Park covers 1509000 acre, throughout Dade, Monroe, and Collier counties in Florida.
 The Everglades, an enormously wide, slow-flowing river encompasses the southern tip of the peninsula.
 Sinkhole damage claims on property in the state exceeded a total of $2 billion from 2006 through 2010.
 Winter Park Sinkhole, in central Florida, appeared May 8, 1981.
 It was approximately 350 feet (107 m) wide and 75 feet (23 m) deep.
-It was notable as one of the largest recent sinkholes to form in the United States.
+It was one of the largest recent sinkholes to form in the United States.
 It is now known as Lake Rose.
 The Econlockhatchee River (Econ River for short) is an 87.7 km north-flowing blackwater tributary of the St. Johns River, the longest river in the U.S. state of Florida.
 The Econ River flows through Osceola, Orange, and Seminole counties in Central Florida, just east of the Orlando Metropolitan Area (east of State Road 417).
 It is a designated Outstanding Florida Waters.

 Earthquakes are rare because Florida is not located near any tectonic plate boundaries.